suncoast-devs/handbook/lessons/full-stack-build-an-app/05-create-first-migrations.md

 dotnet build
 ```

-if indicates errors then you must resolve those before moving on.
+If the results include errors, then you must resolve those before moving on.

-If `dotnet build` runs without any issues then we can run the command to
+If `dotnet build` runs cleanly, we can proceed to the command to generate a
-generate a migration.
+migration.

 ```shell
 dotnet ef migrations add CreateRestaurant